jpilchisu/suitcase_interim_custom-css/README.md

 ## Instructions

 1. Rename the folder to your module name, usually just the name of the site.
+2. Place in sites/all/modules/custom
-2. Replace all modulename with your module name.
+3. Replace all modulename with your module name.
 Don't forget the preprocess function in the .module file.
-3. Activate the module in the Drupal admin UI under Modules.
+4. Activate the module in the Drupal admin UI under Modules.